Why Is It Important To Have Courtyards In Your Houses

 The sprinkle of courtyards within the built complex is phenomenal.
-Apart from the main central courtyards, the building includes an outer courtyard and dining courtyard.
+Apart from the main central courtyards, the building includes an outer courtyard and a dining courtyard.
 The sandwiching of the dining space between two courtyards magnifies the space’s essence and merges the outdoor and indoor boundaries.
 Enclosures have operable louvers to control the impact of climate on the uncovered areas.

-Including natural light fenestrations in a building are an excellent source to invite the warmth and light of the sun within the houses.
+Including natural light fenestrations in a building is an excellent source to invite the warmth and light of the sun within the houses.
 Courtyards light up the house’s interiors and play with light and shadows.
 These patterns also add character to spaces.

 The cube square is a perfect escape from the bustling city life of Bengaluru.
 The building incorporates a courtyard to enhance visual connectivity and lights up all levels of the interiors.
 The skylight over the yard has a pattern of leaves placed over them.
-The courtyard’s interior has a paneled wall that becomes a spontaneous canvas for leaf shadows when the sunlight beams inside.
+The courtyard’s interior has a paneled wall that becomes a spontaneous canvas for leaf shadows when the sunlight beams.